drimal/GHAction-Setup/README.md

-This is repository to test github action
+This was triggered by Github Action.\n
 Today is:
-Fri Jul 21 20:44:04 UTC 2023
+Sat Jul 22 20:53:06 UTC 2023